taylorlapeyre/taylorlapeyre.github.io/_posts/2013-04-16-better-workflow-with-vagrant.md

 #### An Example

-Say that I'm a developer that mainly works with PHP web frameworks, Rails, miscelaneous Ruby and Python projects, and is learning the [Clojure][2] programming language on the side.
+Say that I'm a developer that mainly works with PHP web frameworks, Rails, miscellaneous Ruby and Python projects, and is learning the [Clojure][2] programming language on the side.
 At the moment, I have...

 - MAMP installed on my system for my PHP / database needs
 - Various versions of ruby that I keep track of with rbenv (although I also have rvm installed from when I experimented with that)